This blog may contain affiliate links. Read our disclosure policy for more info.

 For anyone dreaming of glacier views and epic mountain landscapes without the hassle of driving, this is the day trip to book!

-Walking Calgary’s streets can leave you worn out and still missing the best spots, so we hopped on this small-group scooter tour and let the city unfold right in front of us.
+Walking Calgary’s streets can leave you worn out and still missing the best spots, so hop on this small-group scooter tour and let the city unfold right in front of you.

-Our guide, Tobie, knew all the historical nuggets and local tips that made the tour feel like hanging out with a friend who just happens to know everything about Calgary.
-We zipped along the Bow River Pathway and took in the views from the Peace Bridge, then breezed down Stephen Avenue Walk and marveled at the sleek lines of the Central Library.
+Luckily, the guides seem to know all the historical nuggets and local tips that make the tour feel like hanging out with a friend who just happens to know everything about Calgary.
+You’ll zip along the Bow River Pathway and take in the views from the Peace Bridge, then breeze down Stephen Avenue Walk and marvel at the sleek lines of the Central Library.

-We even paused at Central Memorial Park, a spot that’s more than just green space.
+A stop at Central Memorial Park is special, not just for its popularity as a green space.
 It’s home to Calgary’s oldest library and statues that hold a century’s worth of stories.

-The best part is that the scooters were super easy to handle, and Tobie was always there to make sure everyone felt safe and comfortable.
-We stopped to snap photos at Prince’s Island Park, caught glimpses of Olympic Plaza, and learned about the history of the Bow skyscraper.
+The best part is that the scooters are super easy to handle, and your guides are always there to make sure everyone feels safe and comfortable.
+You’ll get a chance to snap photos at Prince’s Island Park, catch glimpses of Olympic Plaza, and learn about the history of the Bow skyscraper.

-This was a fun, effortless way to explore Calgary’s highlights and hidden gems, and honestly, it left us feeling like we’d uncovered a whole new side of the city we thought we already knew.
+This tour is a fun, effortless way to explore Calgary’s highlights and hidden gems.
 If you’re short on time or just want to see more than you could on foot, this is the tour to book.

 Why We Book Tours with Viator